Prostate Cancer Screening & Treatment in Dallas, TX

 Treatment for Prostate Cancer

-Once you are diagnosed with prostate cancer, it is important to work closely with [doctor] to go over your case and discuss the best treatment option for you.
+Once you are diagnosed with prostate cancer, it is important to work closely with your doctor at SWDCMI to go over your case and discuss the best treatment option for you.
 Some of those include:

 Treatment is done entirely on a case-by-case basis.
-Consult with your doctor after you're diagnosed to discuss what the best option may be.
+Consult with your doctor after you’re diagnosed to discuss what the best option may be.
 Prostate cancer can be easily treatable if detected early and avoided altogether if the right precautions are taking.
-Visit www.cancer.org for specific information on prostate cancer prevention on treatment
+Visit www.cancer.org for specific information on prostate cancer prevention or treatment.